Electric bicycle: China

 China has experienced an explosive growth of sales of non-assisted e-bikes including scooter type, with annual sales jumping from 56,000 units in 1998 to over 21 million in 2008, and reaching an estimated fleet of 120 million e-bikes in early 2010.
 This boom was triggered by Chinese local governments' efforts to restrict motorcycles in city centers to avoid traffic disruption and accidents.
-By late 2009 motorcycles are banned or restricted in over ninety major Chinese cities.
-Users began replacing traditional bicycles and motorcycles and e-bike became an alternative to commuting by car.
+By late 2009 motorcycles, were banned or restricted in over ninety major Chinese cities.
+Commuters began replacing traditional bicycles and motorcycles and e-bike became an alternative to commuting by car.
 Nevertheless, road safety concerns continue as around 2,500 e-bike related deaths were registered in 2007.
-By late 2009 ten cities had also banned or imposed restrictions on e-bikes on the same grounds as motorcycles.
+By late 2009, ten cities had also banned or imposed restrictions on e-bikes on the same grounds as motorcycles.
 Among these cities were Guangzhou, Shenzhen, Changsha, Foshan, Changzhou, and Dongguang.

-In April 2019, the China's regulatory policies change, new standards around electric bikes were introduced, governing things like a bicycle's weight, maximum speed and nominal voltage.
+In April 2019, China's regulatory policies changed, and new standards around electric bikes were introduced, governing a bicycle's weight, maximum speed and nominal voltage among other factors.
 Vehicles which apply the new standard, including international 25 km/h speed limit, are legally considered as bicycles and do not require registration.
-E-bikes out of this standard are considered as motorcycles subject to helmet and license regulation.
+E-bikes out of this standard are considered as motorcycles and are subject to helmet and license regulation.

 China is the world's leading manufacturer of e-bikes, with 22.2 million units produced in 2009.
 Some of the biggest manufacturers of E-bikes in the world are BYD and Geoby.
 Production is concentrated in five regions, Tianjin, Zhejiang, Jiangsu, Shandong, and Shanghai.
 China exported 370,000 e-bikes in 2009.
 In 2019, about 223,000 China companies were in businesses related to the electric-bike industry.
+As of 2025, there are 380 million registered ebikes.
+New ebikes must be made from fire resistant plastic, be at least 94.5% metal and a max weight of 63kg.